waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

 2. Obtain Sepolia ETH from faucet.
 3. Access a node on the Sepolia testnet using Infura.

-## 1. Create a Sepolia Ethereum Account and obtain its private key
+## 1. Create a Sepolia Ethereum account and obtain its private key

 1. Download and install Metamask. [https://metamask.io/download/](https://metamask.io/download/)
    If you already have Metamask installed, go to step 3.